Recipe: Basic Bone Broth

 - water to cover bones

-- 2-3 Tbsp, tablespoon/s vinegar (make sure to add vinegar to leach the minerals out of the bones)
+- 2-3 Tbsp, tablespoon/s vinegar (make sure to add vinegar to leach the minerals out of the bones).
+You can use any kind of vinegar.

 - 2 bay leaves